tkhq/docs/docs/integration-guides/export-wallets.md

 The public part of this key pair is passed as a parameter inside of a signed `EXPORT_WALLET`, `EXPORT_PRIVATE_KEY`, or `EXPORT_WALLET_ACCOUNT` activity.

-Our enclave encrypts the wallet's mnemonic or raw private key to the user's TEK using the **Hybrid Public Key Encryption standard**, also known as **HPKE** or [RFC 9180](https://datatracker.ietf.org/doc/rfc9180/).
+Our enclave encrypts the wallet's mnemonic or private key to the user's TEK using the **Hybrid Public Key Encryption standard**, also known as **HPKE** or [RFC 9180](https://datatracker.ietf.org/doc/rfc9180/).

 Once the activity succeeds, the encrypted mnemonic or private key can be decrypted by the target public key offline or in an online script.